rvedotrc/when-did-i-last/README.md

 Do you constantly forget to do things that you know are important?
-Like, you know that it's a good thing if you talk to your friend once in a while, but before you know it, suddenly it's been 6 months, and you...just completely lost track of how long it had been?
+Like, you know that it's a good thing if you talk to your friend once in a while, but before you know it, suddenly it's been 6 months, and you... just completely lost track of how long it had been?

 Or maybe the same thing but for chores: change the bed.
 Vacuum.
 Empty the fridge.